 This Year End Survey is hosted by Jamie over at The Perpetual Page Turner.

-This will probably be one of my final posts of 2015, so I hope everyone enjoys the holidays and I’ll be back in 2016 for more bookish blogging.
+This will probably be my final post of 2016, so I hope everyone enjoys the holidays and I’ll be back in 2017 for more bookish blogging.
 See you then!

 Most Popular Genre: Fantasy

 Best in Books

 (If you have to cheat — you can break it down by genre if you want or 2016 release vs. backlist)

 Uprooted by Naomi Novik

 The Fireman by Joe Hill

 The Essex Serpent by Sarah Perry

 Outlander by Diana Gabaldon